The World's Best 101 customer service tips and techniques. Only GOLD NUGGETS. Powerful. Profitable. Portable.

 51-100 copies $5.00 each

-If you need thousands of copies you can economically license the electronic and/or print rights.
-Electronic rights allow you to use the book in email or online campaigns for a full year.
+If you need hundreds or thousands of copies you can economically license the electronic and/or print rights.
+Electronic rights allow you to use the book in email or online campaigns.
 Print rights allow you to use your own print shop for additional savings and allows you to add your own "President's Message" or other content in addition to branding the booklet with your own company logos and slogans.

 Once you license 10,000 copies, the cost per book drops to 60 cents each.
 License 100,000+ copies and the price drops to 16 cents each.
 Need different quantities?
 Contact Mike for a free quote.